 If successful completion of a clinical education course is not achieved during the normal clinical time frame the student's clinical experience may be extended if time allows, or the student may receive a failing grade.
 The student will be placed on probationary status, and an individualized plan will be developed to help ensure future clinical success.
 If the student can extend the clinical experience, and the criteria for passing are met by the extended end date, the student will continue in the program.
 If the student is not able to extend the course, or if the clinical experience has been extended, yet the student is unable to pass the course by the new end date, a remediation must occur prior to placement in to another facility.
 The remediation is developed by the ACCE with input from the Program Director and additional faculty as needed.
-If the student meets the necessary criteria delineated in the individualized remediation plan, the student will be given one opportunity to repeat a single educational experience if the course failure occurs for Affiliation I or II.
-If the student fails Practicum I, the student cannot progress in the program.
+If the student meets the necessary criteria delineated in the individualized remediation plan, the student fails Practicum I, the student cannot progress in the program.
 The student will have to remediate the clinical experience with the subsequent cohort.
 Should extenuating circumstances exist, e.g. interpersonal incompatibility between the clinical Instructor and student, etc., further remediation strategies may be pursued, including reassignment to another clinical instructor and/or clinical education facility.
 This decision is at the discretion of the ACCE, Program